Inclusive Images: The Art of Crafting Meaningful Alternative Text

 alt

 attribute. - Long part: contains the important information the author wants to convey through the image.
-This part is written in another text element near the image, elsewhere, or even on a separate page.
+This part is written in another text element near the image, somewhere on the page, or even on a separate page.

 Let’s review a complex image in the form of a bar chart showing the distribution of Tuberculosis (TB) cases in Indonesia by age and gender.